dahshury/WinSTT/README.md

 ### Notes

+- Upon loading the app for the first time, nothing may appear for a while.
+Please wait for the model files to be downloaded, (about 1 GB) this will depend on your internet connection.
+After the model is downloaded, no internet connection needed unless you change the model.
 - The application only records while the record key is held down.
 - You can use this app using a CPU, it will run Faster-whisper small.en by default.
 However, if you have a CUDA GPU, this will increase the speed and the accuracy and is highly recommended.
 - The application does not transcribe audio that is less than 0.5 second long.